jgphilpott/docker-images/node-series/node-pack-plus/README.md

 # Node Pack Plus

-The '[Node Pack Plus](https://github.com/jgphilpott/docker-images/tree/master/node-series/node-pack-plus)' is a collection of software packages commonly used in Node applications.
+This image is a heavy duty version of the '[Node Pack Base](https://github.com/jgphilpott/docker-images/tree/master/node-series/node-pack-base)', a collection of software packages commonly used in Node applications.

 ## Usage